 Woodcrest State College provides differentiated teaching to respond to the learning needs of all students.
 This involves teaching expected behaviours and providing opportunities for students to practise these behaviours.
-Teachers reinforce expected behaviours provide feedback, correction, learning moments, ESCM, develop students understanding of expected behaviours.
-This is used by every teacher in the school through the RESPECT framework as a basis for developing students' capacity.
+Teachers reinforce expected behaviours through the implementation of the ESCM including the provision of explicit feedback, utilising the Learning Moments, developing students understanding of expected behaviours and acknowledging positive behaviours.
+This is used by every teacher in the school through the Quality Teaching plan as a basis for developing students' capacity.